powsybl/powsybl-diagram/docs/network_area_diagrams/layout/layoutParameters.md

 NB2: the maximum number of iterations is not always reached as there are typically other stopping criteria in layout algorithms.

+### The `timeoutSeconds` parameter

+The `timeoutSeconds` parameter represents the maximum amount of time an automatic layout algorithm may spend.
+As a consequence, this parameter will limit the number of iterations performed by the algorithm if the time limit is reached before the maximum number of iterations is reached.
+Again, as for `maxSteps` parameter, the value assigned strikes a balance between speed and rendering quality.

 ## Text node parameters